mongock/flamingock-docs/site/v1/get-started/get-started.md

 ### 8- Execute the runner
 [Execute runner](/v1/runner#build)

 When using the Springboot runner, you don't need to worry about the execution.
-Mongock takes care of it 😉
+Flamingock takes care of it 😉

 Congratulations!
-Our basic Mongock setup is done.
+Our basic Flamingock setup is done.
 We just need to run our application and we should see something like this in our log.
 ```
 2021-09-17 17:27:42.157  INFO 12878 --- [main] i.m.r.c.e.o.c.MigrationExecutorBase      :
 APPLIED - ChangeEntry{"id"="client-initializer", "author"="mongock", "class"="ClientInitializer", "method"="changeSet"}